EPCCed/archer-gpu-course/section-4.02/README.md

 PICTURE

-There is the assumption that there is a begining and an end (ie., there is a direction), and that there are no closed loops in the graph picture.
+There is the assumption that there is a beginning and an end (ie., there is a direction), and that there are no closed loops in the graph picture.
 This gives rise to a *directed acyclic graph*, or DAG.